Jon Everist: Biography

 Everist's score to 2018's BattleTech would prove a monument to his orchestral and synth fusion sound.
 Pitched as a "Game of Thrones in Space", Everist would use his skills as a synth musician and producer and marry it to material he wrote for the enlisted European orchestras and ensembles that would help bring to score to completion.

 In 2020 Everist's score accompanying V1 Interactive's Disintegration, was released.
 The score was recorded with the Budapest Scoring Orchestra, with Brendon Williams helping with orchestration duties.
 In a radio conversation with Kate Remington of NPR (WSHU), Everist would tell his inspiration for the score and Main Theme, coming from the idea of the "fragility of humankind against all odds."
 Telling The Sound Architect's, Sam Hughes "I wanted to capture both the fragility and hopefulness of the human spirit...The solo piano motif propels the piece to a crescendo with the rest of the orchestra where our heroic theme is revealed, representing the power and ingenuity of humanity coming together for a common good.
-This is the theme of the resistance.”
+This is the theme of the resistance."

 From a press release with Gamasutra, Disintegration's Audio Lead at V1 Interactive, Jack Menhorn, describes the creative process and collaboration with Everist: "When we started working with Jon, the main theme was the first piece we tackled as it would set the tone and character of the rest of Disintegration's music.
 There was so much to get right with this piece: the 'earworm' melody that people would remember, the struggle and eventual heroic victory of our characters, as well as the general vibe of the game we were still figuring out ourselves.
 Jon has nailed each of these criteria masterfully and went on to do the same with all of the music in the game.

 Everist would also score a commercial highlight spot for Nokia's virtual reality camera, OZO.

+He co-composed the score for the 2024 video game Star Wars Outlaws.